galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > <comment-title>Frankfurt School and critical thinking </comment-title>
 >
-> Some critical theorists of the first generation, including Max Horkheimer, Theodor Adorno and Walter Benjamin, argue that in Western democracies the capacity for critical reasoning is rapidly being eclipsed.
+> Some critical theorists of the first generation, including Max Horkheimer, Theodor Adorno and Walter Benjamin, argued that in Western democracies the capacity for critical reasoning is rapidly being eclipsed.
 >
 > Pointing to developments such as the intrusion of the state, the culture industry and the concentration of wealth in fewer and fewer people, these thinkers fear that the ideological and material conditions that make public interaction and critical thinking possible are being undermined by the increasing standardisation, fragmentation and commercialisation of everyday life.
 >